Michael Lyons scores career-high 33 points and named tourney MVP

 Wright ended that season as a second-team all-conference selection and was twice named conference player of the week.
 He earned his first player of the week honor after scoring a career-high 36 points and grabbing 11 rebounds vs. SMU.
 Wright shattered the school record for most points by a reserve with 31 in a win over Denver.

-An all-around player, Wright finished second on the team in scoring, rebounding and assists as a senior, averaging 13.8 points, 4.5 rebounds and 2.1 assists per game.
+An all-around player, he finished second on the team in scoring, rebounds and assists as a senior, averaging 13.8 points, 4.5 boards and 2.1 assists per game.

 Following the 2000-01 season, Wright was assigned to Randolph Air Force Base in San Antonio, Texas, where he served as an ACE lieutenant for the 12th Communications Squadron.
 Upon the completion of his ACE tour in 2003, he joined the 509th Communications Squadron at Whiteman Air Force Base in Missouri as the Support Flight commander.

 In Nov.
 2004, he became the network systems flight commander, then was hired as the executive officer to the commander of the 509th Maintenance Group in June of 2005.
 While assigned to the maintenance group, Wright was deployed to Ali Al Salem Air Base, Kuwait, where he served as the executive officer to the 386th Maintenance Group commander.